-Erarta Museum unveils an exhibition by the Moscow-based artist Ivan Korshunov who marries traditional painting techniques with contemporary imagery
+Erarta Museum presented an exhibition by the Moscow-based artist Ivan Korshunov who marries traditional painting techniques with contemporary imagery

 - Modern-day parables

 - An artist featured among InArt’s Top 100 Established Artists

 Ivan Korshunov belongs to a generation of talents who seem equally no longer attracted to intuitive spontaneity or the role of a shamanistic creator, to outworn Conceptual quotes or any other practices leading away from the visual: coming to grips with the contemporary existence, they resort to the language of figurative art and adopt the traditional painting techniques.
 Ivan Korshunov’s art is not a simulacrum of realistic painting in, let’s say, its Soviet version, but rather a radical turn to the manner and methods of the old masters, to Bible narratives, and to denser layers of artistic time.
 Armed with these tools, the artist presents what he sees around him as a kind of sacrament, turning it into a fable.